lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Novice learners are likely to make many such mistakes themselves, and diagnosing and solving mistakes is an integral aspect of learning programming.

-Participatory live coding for teaching programming should not be confused with Live Coding used to demonstrate software (for example, at a conference, with an audience passively observing), Live Streaming programming [@haaranenProgrammingPerformanceLivestreaming2017], or used as a form of performing art (e.g. while creating computer music [@collinsLiveCodingLaptop2003]).
+Participatory live coding for teaching programming should not be confused with live coding used to demonstrate software (for example, at a conference, with an audience passively observing), Live Streaming programming [@haaranenProgrammingPerformanceLivestreaming2017], or used as a form of performing art (e.g. while creating computer music [@collinsLiveCodingLaptop2003]).